Semir-Devops/AWS-ECS/README.md

 ## Prerequisites:

- - ALB (with port 80 listener open & target group listener on port 8080)
+ - ALB (with port 80 inbound listener open & target group listener on port 8080)
  - Jenkins Docker image URI found on Dockerhub:
    - ``` "jenkins/jenkins:lts-jdk11" ```
  - ecsTaskExecutionRole Role to allow ECS to run on your account (IAM Role as shown below with permission):